TheAlexYao/world-nextjs-template/llm-docs/prd.md

 - Clone and set up the [minikit-next-template].
 - Update local env vars and set `NEXTAUTH_URL` to your ngrok URL for local testing.
 - Verify login works via World wallet auth.
-2. **Integrate Socket.IO:**
+2. **Integrate Pusher:**
-- Create `/api/socket.js` to initialize Socket.IO on your Next.js server.
+- Create `/api/pusher-trigger` to handle real-time message broadcasting.
-- Update your chat component to connect and manage real‑time messages.
+- Update your chat component to subscribe to Pusher channels.
 3. **Implement Deep‑Linking & Webview Compliance:**
 - Generate a deep‑link URL in the format required by World.
 - Test UI appearance in mobile webview.